kkb75281/skapi-chat-html-template/README.md

 # Skapi HTML Chat Example

-This is a HTML example for building chat application using Skapi's realtime features.
+This is a HTML example for building basic chat application using Skapi's realtime features.

-Users must login to post and fetch uploaded photos.
+Users must login to post and fetch realtime messages.

+This example features examples such as:

+- Creating, joining, and leaving rooms
+- Sending and receiving messages
+- Fetching partcipants info

 ## Recommeded VSCode Extention

 For HTML projects we often tend to use element.innerHTML.